eclipse-openj9/openj9/test/docs/Prerequisites.md

 # Prerequisites:

-  * ant 1.7.1 or above with ant-contrib.jar
+  * ant 1.7.1 or above with ant-contrib (1.0b2 or above)
   * make 4.1 or above
   * perl 5.10.1 or above**
   * curl 7.20.0 or above (needs -J/--remote-header-name support)